SonarSoftwareInc/importer/README.md

 `$results = $importer->importAccountSecondaryAddresses("/home/simon/accountSecondaryAddresses.csv",false);`

 ### Importing pre-tokenized credit cards
-To import pre-tokenized credit cards, call the function **importTokenizedCreditCards** on the Importer class, passing in the path to a properly formatted CSV file with tokenized credit card data.
-You will need to manipulate your data into the appropriate format before importing, by using the tokenized credit card template in the templates folder.

 Before using this function, **please ensure you have configured your credit card processor inside Sonar!**

 If your existing system tokenized your cards, you should use this function to move the tokens into Sonar.